andrew/ultimate-awesome/README.md

 - [awesome-storyblok](https://github.com/storyblok/awesome-storyblok) - A curated list of awesome things related to Storyblok CMS.
 - [awesome-ai-repositories](https://github.com/sydverma123/awesome-ai-repositories) - A curated list of open source repositories for AI Engineers.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
-- [awesome-eink](https://github.com/asapelkin/awesome-eink) - A curated list of awesome E-ink links and resources.
 - [awesome-asynchronous-federated-learning](https://github.com/beiyuouo/awesome-asynchronous-federated-learning) - 📦 Collect some Asynchronous Federated Learning papers.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
 - [awesome-msp](https://github.com/guardzcom/awesome-msp) - A curated list of awesome tools, platforms, products and resources for MSPs.